weisbuch/inequity.f/README.md

-Fortran file used in manuscript "Lattice dynamics of inequity" submitted to JASSS in sept.
+Fortran and nlogo files used in manuscript "Lattice dynamics of inequity" submitted to JASSS in sept.
 2017.
+Pdf version is

       \begin{abstract}
 We discuss a model of inequity based on iteration